 Applications are accepted each semester for funding of up to $1,500/project (plus student and faculty stipends) for students to conduct original research or creative work with faculty sponsorship.

 Funding is intended to broaden student engagement in research/CA, whereby a student with little-to-no experience joins a faculty member’s research/CA endeavor as an “observer” or a junior team member.
 Budgets can include up to $500 for project expenses, plus stipends for both the faculty mentor and the ‘shadow’ student.

-This funding track is intended to support activities that expose students to the breadth, depth, and application of scholarly/creative activity.
+The “Course-based” Track supports activities that expose students to the breadth, depth, and application of scholarly/creative work.
 Faculty can apply for funding of up to $1,000 for a variety of activities that would enhance the research/CA element of a course (both classroom-based and/or remotely taught).